DavidCorral94/ScalaExercises/README.md

-# Scala Exercises realised by myself
+# Scala Training

-This is a space to collect suggestions, doubts and/or problems that I'm facing when doing Scala Exercises
+This is a space to collect suggestions, doubts and/or problems that I'm facing when doing my Scala Training.

-## Cats